 Having such a prominent black character trying to alter the balance of power to ensure his people never suffer again is a provocative and revolutionary idea.
 Killmonger tops this list not just for the ambition of his plan as an Earth-bound supervillain but because Michael B Jordan’s performance is that layered and emotionally grounded and every bit as compelling as Chadwick Boseman’s as Black Panther, the hero we’re unequivocally rooting for.

-Recommended for you: Every MCU Marvel Cinematic Universe Movie Ranked
+Recommended for you: MCU Marvel Cinematic Universe Movies Ranked

 Do you agree with where these villains have been placed?
 Who is your favourite baddie in the MCU so far?
 Let us know in the comments below and follow The Film Magazine on Twitter, Facebook and Instagram for many more lists like this one.